HomeLatest NewsGovTechSoftware is silent power behind India’s space success, says Dr S Somanath

 Preferred Source of Google

-“Every piece of software, whether for satellite operations, analysis or mission simulations, is built in-house to ensure accuracy, security and scientific rigour.
+“Every piece of software, whether for satellite operations, data analysis or mission simulations, is built in-house to ensure accuracy, security and scientific rigour.
 Over the years, we have developed complex software systems for geospatial data portals, disaster management platforms and climate monitoring tools — all serving governments, researchers and the public,” Dr Somanath said.

 Advertisement